About me

 You can reach out to me at jorritvanderheide@pm.me

-Instead of looking forward to the future, my project became a journey into the past; as I studied the Internet and its effect on our society, I also delved into what we have already lost and what we could lose if we continue with our current habits, whether it be from an environmental or social standpoint.
-The project evolved into exploring the possible transformation of the Internet into something more sustainable and socially responsible.
-Through my Final Bachelor Project, I discovered how I, as a designer, could contribute to a more sustainable and equitable future.
-It inspired my vision of Design and directed my curiosity and growth during my master's studies.
+Instead of looking forward to the future, my project became a journey into the past; as I studied the internet and its effect on our society, I also discovered what we have already lost and what we could lose if nothing changes in our relationship with technology, whether it be from an environmental or social standpoint.
+The project evolved into exploring the possible transformation of the internet into something more sustainable and socially responsible.
+Through my Final Bachelor Project, I discovered how I, as a designer, could contribute to a a more sustainable and equitable future.
+It inspired my vision of design and directed my curiosity and growth during my master's studies and career.

 Vision